 Aside from their sweet, white Bordeaux wine, which is their mainstay, Chateau Doisy Daene produces two additional wines.
 They make a dry white wine from 100% Sauvignon Blanc, which is sold as a Bordeaux blanc.
 This is denoted by the term Grand Vin Sec, which appears on the label for Doisy Daene Grand Vin Sec.

 In select years, Chateau Doisy Daene also produces a special wine, l’Extravagance de Doisy Daene.
 1990 marked the debut vintage for l’Extravagance de Doisy Daene.
 The wine is produced from a vineyard selection of their best grapes and aged in a minimum of 75% new French oak barrels for between 18 and 24 months.

-What separates this wine from their regular cuvee, and frankly all other Sauternes wines, is the extreme high sugar levels. l’Extravagance de Doisy Daene can be close to twice as high in sugar levels than their regular wine.
+What separates this wine from their regular Cuvee, and frankly all other Sauternes wines are the extremely high sugar levels. l’Extravagance de Doisy Daene can be close to twice as high in sugar levels as their regular wine.
 It can also be lower in alcohol.

 Interestingly the blends change from vintage to vintage.
 In some vintages, the wine is produced from 100% Sauvignon Blanc.
 In other years, for example, 1996 and 2010, the wine was produced from 50% Semillon and 50% Sauvignon Blanc.
 In 2007, the blend was about 70% Sauvignon Blanc and 30% Semillon.